- your career

 5203 Cheadle Hall

-The Student Mental Health Coordination Services (SMHCS) office is the single point of contact for the campus community to report concerns about a student in distress or a student distressing others.
+A key service provided by the Division of Student Affairs is the Student Mental Health Coordination Service (SMHCS).
+This is a single point of contact for the campus community to share concerns about a student in distress or a student distressing others.
 As a non-clinical office, SMHCS is able to collaborate with other departments on campus to provide coordination of care, interventions, social support, and follow-up services from a network of campus resources.
+Call them when you experience a student in distress or if you merely have questions about best practices for dealing with such students.

 2260 Student Resource Building